 The University of New Mexico, for example, has chat setup that allows you to ask any questions you may have about transfer credit before starting your application.

 Penn State University has an online system called XCAT which allows you to submit information about courses you have taken at a previous school to be considered to credit transfer.
 You’ll need to supply a syllabus for each course you took to assess transfer credit equivalency, your grades and other information.
 You’re then likely to wind up talking to an admissions counselor who has reviewed your history and can give you solid information about what you can and cannot get transfer credit for.
+Needless to say, this process varied depending on whether you are trying to transfer colleges after your freshman year or you’re doing it after your sophomore or junior year.
+The more coursework you’ve already done toward a degree, the more work you’re going to have to do to maximize your transfer credits.

 After You Enroll